 Types of Articles and Word Limits:

-Should be short, decisive observation.
-These should be kept within 2000 words with not more than 15 references and up to 4 tables or figure.
+Case reports or case studies: These should be short, decisive observations.
+These should be kept within 2000 words with not more than 15 references and up to 4 tables or figures.
 An unstructured abstract of up to 200 words should also be included.
-The content should have the following headings: Abstract, Keywords, Introduction, Case presentation, Discussion, and References.
+The content should have the following headings: Abstract, Keywords, Introduction, Case Presentation, Discussion, and References.

-This can include comments on earlier publications, presenting data or findings in brief, expressing opinions on health-related issues, and communicating interesting case material.
+Letter to the editor/editorials: This can include comments on earlier publications, presenting data or findings in brief, expressing opinions on health-related issues, and communicating interesting case material.
 These should be of approximately 750-1000 words and not more than 10 references.

-Cover letter must state the material is original research, has not been previously published, and has not been submitted for publication elsewhere while under consideration.
+Cover letter: The cover letter must state the material is original research, has not been previously published, and has not been submitted for publication elsewhere while under consideration.
 If the manuscript has been previously considered for publication in another journal, please include the previous reviewer comments, to help expedite the decision by the Editorial team.

-- Title of the article should be short, continuous and yet sufficiently descriptive and informative.
+- Title of the article should be short, continuous, and yet sufficiently descriptive and informative.

 - The title should be brief, informative, of not more than 15 words.